paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-11-21-jekyll_plugins.md

 ---
 Writing about [the redesign of this site][1] in July, I mentioned why I decided to build it using [Jekyll][2]:

-> Not only is this software actively developed, but I find it to be incredibly configurable and -- once I get the hang of Ruby -- infinitely hackable.
+> Not only is this software actively developed, but I find it to be incredibly configurable and — once I get the hang of Ruby — infinitely hackable.

-This hackability, provided by its [plugin architecture][3], has brought about an unexpected consequence: I'm starting to learn [Ruby][4].
-Its natural language syntax means it's fairly easy to write simple functions -- or at least understand how those copy and pasted from the Internet work!
-Furthermore, I'm noticing how programming concepts in this language translate to others such as JavaScript (whose syntax, conventions and error messages serve only to intimidate me).
+This hackability, provided by its [plugin architecture][3], has brought about an unexpected consequence: I’m starting to learn [Ruby][4].
+Its natural language syntax means it’s fairly easy to write simple functions — or at least understand how those copy and pasted from the Internet work!
+Furthermore, I’m noticing how programming concepts in this language translate to others such as JavaScript (whose syntax, conventions and error messages serve only to intimidate me).

-While I'm still very much an amateur Ruby-ist, I now feel confident enough to release two Gems that bring additional functionality to Jekyll.
+While I’m still very much an amateur Ruby-ist, I now feel confident enough to release two Gems that bring additional functionality to Jekyll.

 ## jekyll-roman